Enablement Services Authentication

 Authenticating A User

-Once a user has been created you will need to generate a session token that will be passed with every subsequent request to the graphql endpoint.
+Once a user has been created you will need to generate an access token that will be passed with every subsequent request to the graphql endpoint.
 This requires Organization scoped authentication.
-You will need your organization's client_id, client_secret, and the user_id for the user being authenticated.
+You will need an access token created by following the Organization Scope guide above.
+You will also need the user_id for the user being authenticated.
 This is the user_id that was returned from your call to RegisterOrganizationUser

-The HTTP endpoint /v1/users/authenticate/{user_id} is used to obtain the session token for User Scoped Authentication.
+The HTTP endpoint /v2/users/<user_id>/authenticate is used to obtain the access token for User Scoped Authentication.

 Base URL based on environment: